What is a Preferred Generic? Why Insurance "Tier 1" is a Price Trap (2026)

 - The Insurance Ladder (Profit-First): Incentivizes Tier 3 Value Generics.
 These are produced by global aggregators who win contracts by cutting costs.
 Because they are cheap, insurance plans label them "Preferred."

-The middle ground is the Tier 2 Standard Generic—reliable, domestic or high-tech manufacturers (like Teva or Hikma) that offer a balance of safety and consistency.
+The middle ground is the Tier 2 Standard Generic—reliable, high-tech manufacturers (like Teva or Hikma) that offer a balance of safety and consistency for daily adherence.

-1. The "Preferred Generic" Trap: Fluticasone HFA (Asthma)
+1. The "Preferred Generic" Trap: Flovent HFA (Asthma)

-- The Problem: Your insurance might tell you this asthma inhaler is "unavailable" or "not covered" due to a shortage.
+- The Problem: Your insurance might tell you your asthma inhaler is "unavailable" or "not covered" due to a brand discontinuation.

-- The Reality: There is often no physical shortage; there is a financial shortage.
-The manufacturer Prasco makes a Tier 1 Premium Generic (Authorized Generic) that is identical to the discontinued Brand Name Flovent.
+- The Reality: The medication isn't gone; it's just in a different box.
+The manufacturer Prasco makes a Tier 1 Authorized Generic that is identical to the original brand.

-- The Tier Trap: Because Prasco doesn't pay massive rebates to PBMs, many plans block it in favor of "Value" options that may not fit your device.
+- The Tier Trap: Because Prasco doesn't pay massive rebates to PBMs, many plans block it in favor of "Value" options.
+This is why patients often struggle with adherence generics on tier 1 for asthma—they are forced onto devices that don't fit their spacers.

-Read our Step-by-Step Guide: How to Find the Prasco Authorized Generic →
+Read our Guide: How to Find the Prasco Authorized Generic →

 2. The "Consistency Gap": ADHD Medication